chromium/chromium/docs/code_reviews.md

     heavyweight.
 However, please use one of the above groups before asking Chrome ATLs.

-When you need Owners-Override on sheriffing CLs, please reach out to the Active Sheriffs and Release Program Managers first.
+When you need Owners-Override on gardening CLs, please reach out to the Active Sheriffs and Release Program Managers first.
 If none of them is available, please send an email to lsc-owners-override@chromium.org for help.

 Note that Owners-Override by itself is not enough on your own CLs.
-Where this matters is when you are sheriffing.
+Where this matters is when you are gardening.
 For example, if you want to revert or disable a test, your Owners-Override on the CL is not enough.
 You also need either another committer to LGTM the CL or, for clean reverts, a `Bot-Commit:
 +1` from the [rubber-stamper bot](#automated-code_review).